hashicorp/terraform-website/content/source/docs/cloud/api/run.html.md

 The `discard` action can be used to skip any remaining work on runs that are paused waiting for confirmation or priority.
 This includes runs in the "pending," "needs confirmation," "policy checked," and "policy override" states.

-Discarding a run requires permission to apply runs for the workspace. ([More about permissions.](/docs/cloud/users-teams-organizations/permissions.html)) <!-- permissions -->
+Discarding a run requires permission to apply runs for the workspace. ([More about permissions.](/docs/cloud/users-teams-organizations/permissions.html))

+[permissions-citation]: #intentionally-unused---keep-for-maintainers

 This endpoint queues the request to perform a discard; the discard might not happen immediately.
 After discarding, the run is completed and later runs can proceed.